 International Business Research (IBR) is a research project affiliated with the University of Groningen (Rijksuniversiteit Groningen) and established and performed by students of the Faculty of Economics and Business.
-IBR focuses on Dutch companies who spot chances and want to exploit them in the growing economies of Malaysia and Vietnam.
+IBR focuses on Dutch companies that spot chances and want to exploit them in the growing economies of Malaysia and Thailand.
 We offer tailor-made research with an economic and business approach.
 This can vary from general market analysis to detailed partner research.
 Bringing you in contact with the right relationships is also something we offer.
 Local students will support the Dutch students to attain the right contacts.

 Every year IBR conducts research in growing economies outside of Europe.
 These markets are often far removed from the Dutch business society regarding absolute distance as well as cultural distance.
 These countries are appealing due to growing economic activity in combination with a growing middleclass leading to an increase in the demand for Dutch products.